 33: Kensington and Chelsea

-The average rent in Kensington and Chelsea is currently £2,535 per month.
+The average rent in Kensington and Chelsea is currently £2,817 per month, some £217 more than our previous update.
 This is hardly surprising, given that London’s most expensive street is in this ultra-desirable borough, along with many of the capital’s most exclusive homes.

 32: Westminster